fxhash/onchfs/doc/docs/concepts/http-proxy.md

 # HTTP Proxy

-onchfs was designed to be easily served through the HTTP protocol, as such we've integrated an HTTP proxy in the system (both in the specifications & the libraries) right from the scratch.
+onchfs was designed to be easily served through the HTTP protocol, as such the system is specified with a proxy http server, for which utilities are implemented to faciliate its implementation.

 :::info not required to use onchfs
 It should be known that implementing a proxy, while rather straightforward, isn't mandatory to work with onchfs.
 This page explains how proxies can (and should) resolve onchfs resources, but eventually existing proxies can be used for most applications.